snowman-repos/book/project_managers/README.md

 Sometimes planning might actually just over-complicate things.
 Plans that are long, boring, filled with waffle or unnecessary detail may be ignored or not fully absorbed.
 Overly detailed plans that demand updating GANTT charts every few hours or wireframing nearly empty pages may be unrealstic to stick to at best, or at worst just a waste of time.
 Sometimes you just need to get stuck in and start doing rather than just planning.
 You have to assess for each project the level of detail required and the when you should update the schedule to perform crucial tasks.
 Remember that the goal is to maintain control over the project, so you'll need to be flexible enough to know when to plan and when to do.

-Finally, planning isn't always fun.
+Another reason why planning is often lacklustre or skipped entirely is the sad fact that planning isn't always fun.
 Some people like it, while others hate it.
-If you're one of the latter, there's no really good advice other than to try and change the way you plan to make it more enjoyable and rewarding.
+Sometimes you might just not be in the mood.
+If you really don't feel like it then there's no really good advice other than to try and change the way you plan to make it more enjoyable and rewarding.
 If you come out on the other side of a project knowing that your plan helped and made your life easier, if everything “went to plan”, then you'll surely be rewarded with the smug feeling of success.
 If you really can't find a way to make planning enjoyable, even tolerable, then sorry... it's just something you're going to have to do.
 You might want to try hacking your brain to associate it with something positive?
 On days you allocate to planning, ignore all your emails, cancel your meetings, setup an isolated room, make it comfy, and play your favourite music, and get your favourite snacks.
 Soon you'll start looking forward to planning days.

+- kpis
+- timing and deadlines
+- roles and responsibilities
+- communication & workflow
+- delivery